PointCloudLibrary/blog/blogweb/gsoc14/mgesto/status.rst

                This automatic object discovery will be useful for robotics or autonomous vehicles and it will be able to find different class of objects.
-This new approach compares different parameters of an object to classify it into a class.
-We can explain the function of this approach by giving a simple example: if we want to find a glass into an unknown room, we cannot have a model of all the glasses in the world.
-But, we can have a number of parameters about the shape that define the common parts of the glasses.

-               The parameters that defined a object is based on the: "Objectness measures" part in the paper.
+This new approach compares different parameters of an object to classify it into a class and diffence the objects The parameters that defined a object is based on the: "Objectness measures" part in the paper.
 This is the core of the app and the most important part.
 And probably a good part to begin to code because is quite easy to code.